 Emailed July cash flow and budget reports.
 Hard copies of these reports were not available due to meeting outside.
 No significant budget issues to report.

 Mike reiterated the information regarding the Gambling License.
 It will take up to 5 months to get.
 In the meantime we can run a raffle each calendar year as long as sales/proceeds are less than or equal to $5K.
 The details on how to run the raffle and 50/50 vs donated prizes vs cash prizes would need to be discussed at a separate meeting if we decide to do a raffle during Football or Basketball season.
 It was noted that Wrestling does their raffle during the same season as Basketball.
 We would have to confirm there would be no conflict.

+Need to work on execution plan.
+(Action: Darci)

 Eric Larson creating an online ordering system for Drumline Polos.
 Percussion Ensemble students/families will be able to order their concert polos online directly from Eric.
-Can we also include Sprit Wear?
+Need link and ordering process.
+(Action: Mike Can we also include Sprit Wear?
 Parents/families will appreciate the opportunity to order Band Hoodies and other Band Spirit Wear online.
 Kimberly checked in with Cheer Gear Coordinator Jenni Thoman.
 She’s pretty sure she is out or almost out of Spirit Wear items (beanie, scarf, blanket, etc.).
 She will take inventory soon and let Mike know what she needs.
-Mike will place order with Eric.
+Mike will let the board know if an order is necessary and order with Eric.
 (Action: Jenni & Mike) Are we able to have our booth at game on Sept.
 1st since technically it is a home game for Snohomish.
 Janson to check with new AD Rory Rosenbach.
 In addition, Jason will confirm that our FB volunteers are still offered free admission.
 (Action: Jason)

 Secretary’s Report: Kimberly Skrinde